ChristianKurz/REPLGameOfLife.jl/README.md

 gameoflife(Glider(), (40, 40))
 ```

-Currently only two Presets are provided:
+Currently the following Presets are available:
 * Glider
 * BHeptomino
+* GosperGun

 PRs are welcome!